 Special Pilot Abilities and Character Cards (Optional)

-Players may opt to make use of the Special Pilot Abilities rules in Strategic Operations or other sources.
+Players may opt to make use of the Special Pilot Abilities rules in Campaign Operations or other sources.

 Players may elect to make use of Character Cards from the BTAGOAC, BTCI and Force Pack boxes and purchase the SPA’s detailed on the cards.